Largest Inscribed Rectangles in Geometric Convex Sets: Approximation Algorithms

 \begin{rem} This result is more general than the existing results such as the algorithm of Alt \etal \cite{alt1995computing}, as it deals with general convex sets, compared to the existing results that are limited to convex polygons.
-Moreover, it can find the MAAIR aligned to any rotated axes.
+Moreover, it can find the MAAIR aligned to any rotated axes without the rotation preprocessing .
 For a convex polygon with $n$ vertices, one could find the rotated coordinates of all vertices in linear time and then perform one of the existing axis-aligned algorithms.
-However, for general sets, such change of coordinates could be computationally very expensive, and yet after such rotation, one would need an algorithm capable of finding MAAIR in general convex sets. \end{rem} \begin{rem} It is important to observe that this computational complexity depends only on $n$, the number of convex inequalities defining the set $C$.
-For example, for ellipses, it will be $\mathcal{O}(1)$ since only one inequality defines an ellipsoidal convex set. \end{rem}
+However, for general sets, such change of coordinates could be computationally very expensive, and yet after such rotation, one would need an algorithm capable of finding MAAIR in general convex sets, for which to the best of our knowledge this paper proposes the first such algorithm. \end{rem} \begin{rem} It is important to observe that this computational complexity depends only on $n$, the number of convex inequalities defining the set $C$.
+For example, for ellipses it will be $\mathcal{O}(1)$ as only one inequality defines an ellipsoidal convex set.
+This is in contrast with the computational geometric algorithms that usually approximate a convex set with a convex polygon defined by a large number of vertices.
+This means, although this algorithm may underperform over polygons it can easily outperform the polygonal approximation approaches for a wide range of convex sets. \end{rem}